 Looking for a sweet treat for topping on salads, desserts or just as a snack?
 Try this Paleo Maple Cinnamon Candied Pecans Recipe!
 This post is sponsored by NOW Foods.
 I love filling my pantry with their affordable, awesome goodies!

-- Add in nuts and toss for 1 minute until they start to brown.
+- Heat a sauce pan over the stove (pan must be hot before adding in ingredients.)
+Stir in pecans and toss for 1 minute until they start to brown.